MeadowsBrisk/biggyindex/category_scoring.md

 ### Updates (2025-10-18)
 New paraphernalia handling and a trim refinement:

-1. Other → Bong subcategory and rule
+1. Other → Bongs subcategory and rule
-    - Taxonomy: Added `Other.children.Bong` (no keywords; subcategory emission is rule-driven to avoid description false positives).
+    - Taxonomy: Added `Other.children.Bongs` (no keywords; subcategory emission is rule-driven to avoid description false positives).
-    - Rule: `12-otherParaphernalia.js` detects title-only `\bbong(s)?\b`, boosts Other (+12), demotes Flower/Concentrates/Vapes, and tags subcategory `Bong`.
+    - Rule: `12-otherParaphernalia.js` detects title-only `\bbong(s)?\b`, boosts Other (+12), demotes Flower/Concentrates/Vapes, and tags subcategory `Bongs`.
     - Ordering: Rule placed late (just before precedence) to override incidental concentrate/flower tokens in descriptions.
     - Precedence guard: `90-precedenceResolution.js` now treats Other as “explicitly matched” if any Other subcategory is set, preventing the guard from discarding a valid Bong classification merely because no Other keyword appears in text.
     - Tests: `test-bongs-and-trim.js` covers five bong listings; all expect `Other` with `Bong` subcategory.